juicedata/juicefs-csi-driver/docs/en/guide/resource-optimization.md

 ## Adjust resources for Mount Pod {#mount-pod-resources}

-Every application pod that uses JuiceFS PV requires a running Mount Pod (reused for pods using a same PV), thus configuring proper resource definition for Mount Pod can effectively optimize resource usage.
+Every application Pod that uses JuiceFS PV requires a running Mount Pod (reused for pods using a same PV), thus configuring proper resource definition for Mount Pod can effectively optimize resource usage.
 Read [Resource Management for Pods and Containers](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers) to learn about pod resource requests and limits.

 Under the default settings, JuiceFS Mount Pod resource `requests` is 1 CPU and 1GiB memory, resource `limits` is 5 CPU and 5GiB memory, this might not be the perfect setup for you since JuiceFS is used in so many different scenarios, you should make adjustments to fit the actual resource usage: